This section tells you about the charges that apply to all of our savings accounts.

 The amount you pay will be calculated after we’ve converted the money into sterling.

 We’ll do this on the day we pay it into your account.

-The Halifax International Payment fee is £9.50* regardless of the amount you send or the way you make the payment.
+We do not charge our fee for sending payments in euro.
+Our fee for all other payments is £9.50.
 If you share the international payment charges with the recipient, you will only pay the Halifax fee and the recipient will pay their bank’s charges and any agent bank charges that apply.